LAStools/LAStools/bin/lastile_README.txt

   Optionally the tool can also create a small '-buffer 10' around every tile where the parameter 10 specifies the number of units each tile is (temporarily) grown in each direction.
-It is possible to remove the buffer from a tile by running with '-remove_buffer' option.
+It is possible to remove the buffer from a tile by running lastile across all tiles again but with the '-remove_buffer' option.
+You can also '-flag_as_withheld' or '-flag_as_synthetic' all of the buffer points to drop them more easily with the standard filters.

   Optionally the tool can also create an '-reversible' tiling that will allow to recreate the original file from all the